AnyLog-co/documentation/northbound connectors/using grafana.md

 Using Grafana, users can visualize time series data using pre-defined queries and add new queries using SQL.

+Directions for importing our demo images dashboards can be found in [import grafana dashboard document](import_grafana_dashboard.md)

 ## Prerequisites & Links

 * An [installation of Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) - We support _Grafana_ version 7.5 and higher, we recommend using _Grafana_ version 9.5.16 or higher.